bellinux/pframework/examples.md

 - `index.html` manages the tilt sensor placed on the shoulders.
 - `control.html` handles device activation and sensitivity adjustment.

-The \textit{Acceleration} component senses the user's posture, and the \textit{Vibrator / Lamp} components provide haptic or visual feedback to alert them of improper alignment.
-A control interface on a smartwatch (reproduced using a smartphone), implemented using the \textit{Knob} component, allows users to adjust the system's sensitivity or temporarily pause the device using an on/off switch.
+This system detects improper posture and provides haptic or visual feedback to alert the user.
+A control interface allows for adjusting sensitivity or temporarily pausing the alerts.

 [Open on Glitch](https://glitch.com/edit/#!/smart-device-posture){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 target="_blank"}